tve/uibuilder-mini/README.md

 TotallyInformation's version.

-To bring this project to life, install vue-cli (e.g. `apt install vue-cli` on Ubuntu) and install all the dependencies of this repo locally.
+To bring this project to life, install vue-cli (e.g. `apt install vue-cli` on Ubuntu or see https://cli.vuejs.org/guide/installation.html) and install all the dependencies of this repo locally:
 ```
 npm install
 ```